Delhi court dismisses West Bengal cop Ashok Mishra's bail plea in coal scam | Law-Order

 - India

-A Delhi court has denied bail to West Bengal police officer Ashok Kumar Mishra, arrested in connection with the coal pilferage related money laundering case, saying his job was to prevent the illegal activities but it appears that he himself became a part of illegal coal mafia.

-Mishra, the inspector-in-charge of the Bankura police station, was arrested on April 3 by the Enforcement Directorate.
+A Delhi court has denied bail to West Bengal police officer Ashok Kumar Mishra, arrested in a money laundering case related to coal scam, saying his job was to prevent the illegal activities but “it appears that he himself became a part of illegal coal mafia.”
+Mishra, the inspector-in-charge of the Bankura police station, was arrested on April 3, in the case with the agency alleging that West Bengal Chief Minister Mamata Banerjee's nephew and TMC MP Abhishek Banerjee's family benefited from illicit funds obtained from certain illegal coal mining in the state under a “deep system” of political patronage driven by a “well-oiled” machinery.

 The bail application was dismissed by Special Judge Virender Bhat who had heard arguments through video conferencing.

 The judge in the order passed on May 22 observed that the material collected during the investigation in the case so far, prima-facie showed involvement of the accused in the offence of money laundering to the tune of more than 100 crores of rupees.
-“At the time of commission of offence, he was posted as Inspector-In-charge Bankuna Police Station.
+“At the time of commission of offence, he was posted as Inspector-In-charge Bankura Police Station.
 His job was to prevent the illegal activities but it appears that he himself became a part of illegal coal mafia.
-The allegations against him are very serious in nature,” the judge said and declined to accept the arguments of senior advocate Siddharth Luthra, who represented Mishra.
+The allegations against him are very serious in nature.
+“Even though he is not a flight-risk, there is reasonable possibility that he having been a senior police officer, may tamper with the witnesses and interfere in further investigation of this case if he is released on bail at this stage,” the judge said and declined to accept the arguments of senior advocate Siddharth Luthra, who represented Mishra.

+The accused was alleged to have links with Anoop Majee, alias Lala, who is considered to be the kingpin of the scam.

-ED's Special Public Prosecutors Amit Mahajan and Nitesh Rana opposed the plea saying that the accused had received Rs 168 crore from Anoop Majee alias Lala which he was stated to have transferred to Delhi and Overseas.
-Majee is alleged to be the kingpin in the West Bengal coal scam cases.
+ED's Special Public Prosecutors Amit Mahajan and Nitesh Rana opposed the plea saying that the accused had received Rs 168 crore from Majee which he was stated to have transferred to Delhi and Overseas.
+“The applicant has himself admitted in his statement to ED officials that he was involved in the transfer/facilitating transfer of funds through non-banking channels from India to London,” the counsel said.

+In its order, the court also said that the economic offences like the offences covered under PMLA are considered to be the very serious offences against the society at large and therefore, require different treatment in the matter of bail.
+“These kind of offences are committed with cool mind and calculated as well as deliberate design with the object of personal profit regardless of the consequences to the public/State,” it said.

+The agency had earlier arrested Bikash Mishra, the brother of Trinamool Congress youth leader Binay Mishra, in connection with the case.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)